jim-easterbrook/Photini/src/doc/other/workflow.rst

 It roughly reflects what I do, but is just a guideline for beginners.
 As you gain experience you may choose to do things differently.
 There is no requirement to fill in all the metadata fields, nor to do them in any particular order.
+You might like to adjust the order of Photini's tabs to reflect your preferred workflow.
+See :ref:`configuration-tabs` for more detail.

 Make a backup copy
 ------------------